songlh15/reproducible_1/PA1_template.md

 ## 264 0.07547 2012-10-01       20 2012-10-01 00:20:00
 ```

-The total steps caclulation and histogram using filled in missing values can be seen as:
+The total steps caclulation and histogram using filled in values can be seen as:

 ```r